emilywantland/Portfolio/README.md

 This folder contains files from **CIS 411: Web Application Development**
 * CIS 411 introduced dynamic web applications and how they are developed.
 Topics included the role of client-side and server-side technologies, and use web forms, various server controls and session objects to develop multipage web applications.
 Gained system development experience with current web development tools and platforms.
-* This folder contains relevant C# and ASP.NET project files for development assignments.
+* This folder contains relevant C#, HTML, CSS, and ASP.NET project files for development assignments.
 In addition, the final project folder contains images from a banking website developed within the course.
 All relevant files to the project are included.